-In order to connect two power supplies in parallel, use a "Master/Slave" wiring configuration as follows (refer to Figure 3-22):
+In order to connect two power supplies in parallel, use a "Master/Slave" wiring configuration as follows (refer to Figure 3-12):

-(Note that in ASD unit there is a 25-pin connector and on SG unit there are two separate 9-pin connectors on the upper left rear panel of each power supply, marked "ANALOG INTERFACE" and "PAR OUT" and "PAR IN" respectively).
+(Note that in ASD FLX unit there is a 25-pin connector and on SG unit there are two separate 9-pin connectors on the upper left side of the rear panel, marked "ANALOG INTERFACE" and SG (A/I) "PAR OUT" and "PAR IN" respectively).

-Beginning with the ASD power supply designated as the Master power supply, use an interface cable (P/N 5551189-01) to connect the ANALOG INTERFACE connector on the ASD power supply to the PAR IN and PAR OUT connectors on the second power supply (Slave).
+1. Beginning with the ASD FLX power supply designated as the Master power supply, use an interface cable (P/N 5551189-01) to connect the ANALOG INTERFACE connector on the ASD FLX power supply to the PAR IN and PAR OUT connectors on the second power supply (Slave).

-- 2. Connect the Positive output terminals of all the power supplies and the Load. - 3.
-Connect the Negative output terminals of all the power supplies and the load. - 4.
+- 2. Connect the Positive output terminals of all the power supplies to the Load. - 3.
+Connect the Negative output terminals of all the power supplies to the load. - 4.
 Confirm that there are no shorts between the Positive and Negative output terminals. - 5.
-Connect twisted pair cables as follows:

-The slave unit shall have twisted pair from its SENSE terminals to its output terminals, as appropriate.

-For Remote Sense, the master unit shall have a twisted pair from its own SENSE terminals to the Load's output terminals.

-For Local Sense, the master unit shall have a twisted pair from its own SENSE terminals to its own output terminals.

-Ensure that all twisted pair cables are as short as possible.
+Connect twisted pair cables as follows: - The slave unit shall have twisted pair from its SENSE terminals to its output terminals, as appropriate. - For Remote Sense, the master unit shall have a twisted pair from its own SENSE terminals to the Load's output terminals. - For Local Sense, the master unit shall have a twisted pair from its own SENSE terminals to its own output terminals. - Ensure that all twisted pair cables are as short as possible.

-Figure 3-22.
-Parallel and Remote Sense Connection of ASD as Master and SG as Slave
+Figure 3-12.
+Parallel and Remote Sense Connection of ASD FLX as Master and SG as Slave